chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/quantum_entanglement/2006_fall_part_3/chapters/lecture_01/narrative_map.md

 8. He extracts the result of that construction, \(t=vx\) in \(c=1\) units, then pauses to interpret the geometry rather than rush onward.
 This comes here because the lecture wants the audience to see the tilted simultaneity surface and the moving time axis as a symmetric pair before any abstract transformation is written, and it leads naturally to the Lorentz ansatz with unknown scale factors.

 9. He derives the Lorentz transformation in two stages: first by using light-ray invariance to force the two scale factors to coincide, and then by using reciprocity to determine the remaining function.
-This appears last because the lecture now has enough geometry to justify the algebra, and it ends with the full transformation, the restoration of \(c\), and the spoken moral that the new thing is not merely a different formula but the failure of universal simultaneity.
+This appears last because the lecture now has enough geometry to justify the algebra.
+The derivation ends with the full transformation, the restoration of \(c\), and a final audience question that sharpens why equal arrival times imply simultaneous emission only at the midpoint.

 ## Transition Cues
 - He often resets the room with compact pivots like “All right, now let’s begin,” or “So let’s begin with Galilean relativity.”